simuxakadiscgolfgod/Space-Weather/README.md

 # Space Weather App
 ## Astronomical Picture of the Day
 ![Image](Astro_Images/image.jpg)
-<br />**Date image released:**  2024-06-05
+<br />**Date image released:**  2024-06-06
+<br />**This image is owned by:**  Lóránd Fényes
-<br />**Title of the image:**  Shadow of a Martian Robot
+<br />**Title of the image:**  NGC 4565: Galaxy on Edge
-<br />**Description for the image:**  What if you saw your shadow on Mars and it wasn't human?
-Then you might be the Perseverance rover exploring Mars.
-Perseverance has been examining the Red Planet since 2021, finding evidence of its complex history of volcanism and ancient flowing water, and sending breathtaking images across the inner Solar System.
-Pictured here in February of 2024, Perseverance looks opposite the Sun and across Neretva Vallis in Jezero Crater, with a local hill visible at the top of the frame.
-The distinctively non-human shadow of the car-sized rover is visible below center, superposed on scattered rocks.
-Perseverance, now working without its flying companion Ingenuity, continues to search Mars for signs of ancient life.
+<br />**Description for the image:**  Magnificent spiral galaxy NGC 4565 is viewed edge-on from planet Earth.
+Also known as the Needle Galaxy for its narrow profile, bright NGC 4565 is a stop on many telescopic tours of the northern sky, in the faint but well-groomed constellation Coma Berenices.
+This sharp, colorful image reveals the galaxy's boxy, bulging central core cut by obscuring dust lanes that lace NGC 4565's thin galactic plane.
+NGC 4565 itself lies about 40 million light-years distant and spans some 100,000 light-years.
+Easily spotted with small telescopes, sky enthusiasts consider NGC 4565 to be a prominent celestial masterpiece Messier missed.
-<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2406/NeretvaVallis_PerseveranceNevT_4000.jpg
+<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2406/278_lorand_fenyes_ngc4565.jpg

 ## X-Ray Flux
 The GOES X-ray plots shown here are used to track solar activity and solar flares.
 Large solar X-ray flares can change the Earth’s ionosphere, which blocks high-frequency (HF) radio transmissions on the sunlit side of the Earth.
 Solar flares are also associated with Coronal Mass Ejections (CMEs) which can ultimately lead to geomagnetic storms.
 SWPC sends out space weather alerts at the M5 (5x10^-5 Watts/mw) level.
 Some large flares are accompanied by strong radio bursts that may interfere with other radio frequencies and cause problems for satellite communication and radio navigation (GPS).